Where to go for information about getting involved in folk dancing, dance bands and instructions for folk dancing.

 “Sacred Circle Dancing”

-The third Sunday in each month, 7PM, St James Hall, Rupert Av, New Town.
+The third Sunday in each month, 7-9pm followed by supper, St James Hall, Rupert Av, New Town.
 Cost is $5/$4, and bring a contribution to a shared supper.

 For further information contact: